rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [FadeHost](https://fadehost.com/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port or buy a dedicated IP address to support different port)
 * [FalixNodes](https://falixnodes.net/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)
 * [Ferox Hosting](https://feroxhosting.nl) (Open a ticket to request a UDP port)
+* [FreeMC.Host](https://freemc.host/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)
 * [FreeMcServer.net](https://freemcserver.net) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)
 * [GameHosting](https://www.gamehosting.it/) (Use the same port as your Java server for the Bedrock port in your config and connect with that port)
 * [GGServers](https://ggservers.com/) (Requires a Bedrock node)